myreev/myreev/README.md

 👀 I’m interested in data analytics and visualization

-🌱 I’m currently learning Python and SQL
+🌱 I’m currently learning Python

 👩‍🎓 MSc in Business from BI Norwegian Business School